 The networking club that is.
-Because we all need to if we know what's good for us.
+We all need to if we know what's good for us.
 None of us is a self-employed island.
 Of course, it's possible to go it alone, but life's that much harder when you're isolated.

 There are droves of us out here own-working in the parallel universe of self-employment, fumbling around by ourselves, needy and nerdy and desperate for a coffee and chat with someone who understands the ups and downs of the life.

-If we're lucky we might have an informal support group of like-minded friends and familiar colleagues to call on when things are dire or going well and we want to share the moment.
+If we're lucky we might have an informal support group of like-minded friends and familiar colleagues to call on when things are dire or going well where we can share the moment.